dynamoose/infrastructure/README.md

-# dynamoosejs/site
+# dynamoosejs/infrastructure

-This repository is responsible for housing and managing the settings and configuration for [dynamoosejs.com](https://dynamoosejs.com).
+This repository is responsible for housing and managing the settings and configuration for Dynamoose infrastructure, primarily [dynamoosejs.com](https://dynamoosejs.com).

 ## Providers